-Nonetheless, as Simon emphasises, existential risk research remains in its infancy.
+Nonetheless, as SJ emphasises, existential risk research remains in its infancy.
 Unanswered questions linger; projects remain to be completed; and few policy changes have been made at the governmental level in response.
-Simon is optimistic:
+SJ is optimistic:

 “I do believe we will get there… I just hope we get there soon enough.”